We learn to love and grow in Jesus

 I will live simply by making new friends.

-I promise to make an effort to get to know people better and to tell my friends how much I love and appreciate them.
+I promise to make an effort to make a new start by getting to know people better and to tell my friends how much I love, appreciate and care for them.

 I will live simply by appreciating what I have.